 Plain English Breakdown

-This act amends tax exemption rules for housing projects owned and operated by local governments in Wyoming.
+This act modifies tax exemption rules for housing projects owned and operated by local governments in Wyoming.

 What This Bill Does

-- Requires that the property must be fully owned by a city, town, or county to qualify for tax exemptions.
+- Modifies the requirement that property must be fully (100%) owned by a municipality or county to qualify for tax exemptions.

-- Specifies that parts of projects used for profit-making activities are not eligible for tax exemption.
+- Specifies that parts of a project used for profit-making activities are not exempt from taxes, but allows for adjustments based on public services provided by local governments.

-- Allows local governments to make payments in place of taxes if it helps maintain affordable housing.
+- Allows municipalities and counties to make payments in place of taxes if it helps maintain the low-rent character of housing projects.

 Who It Names or Affects